afolayan-t/ued/README.md

 # ued
-Code for the UED Facility
+Code for the Ultrafast Electron Diffraction Facility at SLAC National Labratory